sadanand-singh/reckoning.dev/src/posts/2021/2021-02-27-airpods-setup-ubuntu/index.md

     </policy>
     ```

-3. Provide phonesim to ofono.
-In order to make ofono work, you have to provide a modem to it!
+3. In order to make ofono work, you have to provide a modem to it!
-4. You can install a modem emulator called phonesim (implemented by ofono) to make it work:
+   You can install a modem emulator called `phonesim` (implemented by `ofono`) to make it work:

-    install ofono-phonesim:
+    install `ofono-phonesim`:

     ```bash
     sudo add-apt-repository ppa:smoser/bluetooth